algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 3.1 Bubble introduction

 Bubble.io is a no-code platform that empowers users to create web applications without traditional coding.
-With its intuitive visual interface, Bubble.io makes app development accessible to non-technical users while still offering advanced capabilities for experienced developers.
+With its intuitive visual interface, it makes app development accessible to non-technical users while still offering advanced capabilities for experienced developers.
-Bubble.io is built on an architecture designed to ensure high performance, security, and reliability.
+Bubble is built on an architecture designed to ensure high performance, security, and reliability.
 It uses these technologies:

 - HTML/CSS: Provides the foundational structure and styling for the web interface.
 - JavaScript: Powers client-side interactions and dynamic content.